-Alternative Funding Sources for Small Businesses in Philadelphia
+Alternative Funding Sources for Independently-Owned Businesses in Philadelphia

-Small businesses across the country - including Philadelphia - have had immense trouble in finding funding for their growth from traditional sources like banks or private investors.
-Well, there are alternative funding sources for small businesses to grow and reach their full potential - here’s the story of one such business!
+Local businesses across the country - including Philadelphia - have had immense trouble in finding funding for their growth from traditional sources like banks or private investors.
+Well, there are alternative funding sources for independent businesses to grow and reach their full potential - here’s the story of one such business!

 Redcrest Kitchen Bounces Back from Flooding with Community Investment